Support for applicants

 Credit Approval and Transfer

-In order to receive credit approval for your overseas study program, you need to submit a request via your GLAS application.
+In order to receive credit approval for your overseas study program, you need to submit a request via your SMART application.
 When you complete all of the 'STUDENT' fields in the Faculty Approval questionnaire, your Faculty receives an alert to complete your request.
 Credit approval can take 3-4 weeks to be completed.

 Many programs require students obtain full-time credit for their participation.
 In most cases, full-time credit is interpreted as: